x-company/xbuild/README.md

 ### Debugging Best Practices

 If your Image not starts after an Build, a good Idea is to deactivate the Cleaning and Hardening of your Image.
-To do this you have to set the Properties *cleanup_image* and *harden_image* to the Value *N* in the xbuild.conf File.
+To do this you have to set the Properties *cleanup_enabled* and *harden_enabled* to the Value *N* in the xbuild.conf File.
 When your Images runs with this settings enable Cleaning and rerun the build.
 If your Image also running with Cleaning Settings enable Hardening.

 Generally check the Packages which will uninstalled in one of this stages.